LSSTDESC/BlendingToolKit/README.md

 Although you might run into problems installing `galsim`.
 In case of any issues, please see the more detailed installation instructions [here](https://lsstdesc.org/BlendingToolKit/install.html).

 For required packages, see [pyproject.toml](https://github.com/LSSTDESC/BlendingToolKit/blob/main/pyproject.toml) under the `[tool.poetry.dependencies]` block.
 For developers, you will also need the packages under the `[tool.poetry.dev-dependencies]` block.

+## Tutorial

+You can check out our introduction tutorial and get acquainted with BTK in a binder instance (no installation required) by simply clicking [here](https://mybinder.org/v2/gh/LSSTDESC/BlendingToolKit/main?labpath=notebooks%2F00-intro.ipynb).

 ## Contributing